dethos/django-cryptolock/README.rst

 .. image:: https://coveralls.io/repos/github/dethos/django-cryptolock/badge.svg
     :target: https://coveralls.io/github/dethos/django-cryptolock

-Django authentication using cryptocurrency wallets
+Django authentication using cryptocurrency wallets.

+**DISCLAIMER:** This package is still in an early stage of development.
+It isn't meant to be used on any production scenario yet (in other words, only test projects for now).

 Documentation
 -------------